Hollis-Brown/simple-api-project-hollis-brown/README.md

 # Fetch API Practice Project

-Welcome to the Fetch API Practice Project!
-This project serves as a simple demonstration of using the Fetch API in JavaScript.
-It's designed to help you understand asynchronous JavaScript and the basics of making API requests.
+A simple project to practice using the Fetch API in JavaScript, focusing on asynchronous programming and API requests.

-## Usage
+## How to Use

-1. Clone the repository to your local machine.
+1. Clone the repo.
-2. Open the project in your preferred code editor.
+2. Open in your code editor.
-3. Explore the different HTML files (`page1.html`, `page2.html`, etc.) and corresponding JavaScript files (`1-user.js`, `2-user.js`, etc.).
+3. Check out `page1.html`, `page2.html`, etc., and their JavaScript files (`1-user.js`, `2-user.js`, etc.).
-4. Each page demonstrates the Fetch API in action, fetching user data from a server and displaying it on the page.
+4. Pages fetch user and geospatial data and display it.
-5. Dive into the JavaScript files to grasp the concepts of asynchronous programming using promises through usage of the JavaScript console.
+5. Explore JavaScript files for promise usage.

 ## Getting Started

-Feel free to use this project as a starting point for learning and experimenting with the Fetch API.
-The code is intentionally "kept simple" for educational purposes.
-Think of it as a reference of sorts.
+Use this project to learn and experiment with the Fetch API.
+The code is simple for educational purposes.

-## Project Structure
+## Structure

-- Each HTML file represents a different page in the application.
+- HTML files for different pages.
-- Corresponding JavaScript files handle the Fetch API requests and data manipulation.
+- JavaScript files for Fetch API requests and data manipulation.
-- Styles are separated into a CSS file.
+- CSS for styles.